Nader Shah: Invasion of India

 In response, Nader Shah agreed to withdraw, but Mohammad Shah paid the consequence in handing over the keys of his royal treasury, and losing even the fabled Peacock Throne to the Iranian emperor.
 The Peacock Throne, thereafter, served as a symbol of Iranian imperial might.
 It is estimated that Nader took away with him treasures worth as much as seven hundred million rupees.
 Among a trove of other fabulous jewels, Nader also looted the Koh-i-Noor (meaning "Mountain of Light" in Persian) and Darya-ye Noor (meaning "Sea of Light") diamonds.
 The Iranian troops left Delhi at the beginning of May 1739, but before they left, he ceded back to Muhammad Shah all territories to the east of the Indus which he had overrun.
 The booty they had collected was loaded on 700 elephants, 4,000 camels, and 12,000 horses.

-On Nader's return to Iran, Sikhs fell upon Nadir's army and seized a large amount of booty and freed the slaves in captivity.
-Still the plunder seized from India was so much that Nader stopped taxation in Iran for a period of three years following his return.
-Many historians believe that Nader attacked the Mughal Empire to, perhaps, give his country some breathing space after previous turmoils.
+Nader Shah left the area via the mountains in Northern Punjab.
+Learning of his planned route, the Sikhs started gathering light cavalry bands, and planned an attack to capture his plunder.
+The Sikhs fell upon Nader's army in the Chenab valley, and seized a large amount of the booty and freed most of the slaves in captivity.
+The Persians, however, were unable to pursue the Sikhs, because they were overloaded with the remaining plunder and overwhelmed by the terrible heat of that May.
+Traveling with an advance guard, Nader Shah stopped at Lahore where he learned of his losses.
+He traveled back to his forces, accompanied by Governor Zakariya Khan.
+Upon learning about the Sikhs, he told Khan that these rebels would one day rule the land.
+Still, the remaining plunder his forces had seized from India was so much that Nader was able to stop taxation in Iran for three years following his return.

+Many historians believe that Nader attacked the Mughal Empire to give his country some breathing space after previous turmoil.
 His successful campaign and replenishment of funds meant that he could continue his wars against Iran's archrival and neighbour, the Ottoman Empire, as well as the campaigns in the North Caucasus.
 Nader also secured one of the Mughal emperor's daughters, Jahan Afruz Banu Begum, as a bride for his youngest son.